 Benefit from connected cars and IoT technologies enabling in-car Wi-Fi

-Many IoT features can be supported by devices using 3G, 4G, or 5G connections.
+Many features of IoT in automotive industry can be supported by devices using 3G, 4G, or 5G connections.
 But the availability of Wi-Fi makes IoT accessible for millions of drivers.
 And IoT devices may themselves serve as Wi-Fi points, establishing V2V, V2D, and V2I connections.
 The latter can, in turn, be used to connect to smart infrastructure facilities, synchronize shared data, and receive real-time data on road conditions.

 The connected car is now becoming a mobile hotspot for passengers via M2M SIM cards.
 Automobile manufacturers are revealing infotainment systems with platforms for Wi-Fi local area networks (WLANs) so passengers can wirelessly connect to the internet on their devices during the trip.